England thump Bangladesh for second win

 Last updated on .From the section Cricket

-|ICC Men's T20 World Cup, Abu Dhabi:
+|ICC Men's T20 World Cup, Abu Dhabi

 |Bangladesh 124-9 (20 overs): Mills 3-27, Livingstone 2-15, Moeen 2-18